-If we seek stockholder approval, we will complete our initial business combination only if a majority of the outstanding shares of common stock voted are voted in favor of the business combination.
-Our initial stockholders have agreed to vote any founder shares and any public shares held by them in favor of our initial business combination.
-As a result, if all of our shares are voted, in addition to the founder shares, we would need only 11,250,001, or approximately 37.5%, of the 30,000,000 public shares sold in this offering to be voted in favor of a transaction in order to have our initial business combination approved (assuming the underwriters' over-allotment option is not exercised).
+If we seek stockholder approval, we will complete our initial business combination only if a majority of the then outstanding shares of common stock present and entitled to vote at the meeting to approve the business combination (or such greater number as may be required by applicable law or the rules of any applicable national securities exchange) are voted in favor of the business combination.
+Our sponsor has agreed to vote any founder shares and any public shares held by them in favor of our initial business combination.
+As a result, if all of our shares are voted, in addition to the founder shares, we would need only 13,500,001, or approximately 37.5%, of the 36,000,000 public shares sold in this offering to be voted in favor of a transaction in order to have our initial business combination approved (assuming the underwriters' over-allotment option is not exercised).